DRL559/LED-ARDUINO-EXAMPLES/Fading-LEDReadMe.md

 # How To Run
 - Connect the components as described above
 -  Open Arduino IDE and copy-paste the code into a new sketch
--  Upload the code and the LED will blink ON for 1 second, OFF for 1 second.
+-  Upload the code and the LED will Fade in and out

 # What I Learned
 - For-Loops to increment/decrement values